ElvinLee15/Baking-Web-Page-Development/README.md

 -  Styling of the comments
 -  Provide user options to edit saved recipes list after saving
 -  Add more content to the saved recipes table (image along with the recipe)
+-  Implentation of responsive design for devices with smaller screen sizes

 Extra features:
 -  Unit conversion/selection (cups to mass like kg)